30 Banned Books You Should Probably Read Right Now

 2. The Bluest Eye by Toni Morrison

-An olive branch for busy readers: Toni Morrison’s 1970 best seller is also one of the best short books in our collection.
+Toni Morrison’s 1970 bestseller is also one of the best short books in our collection.
 The Bluest Eye is a perfect introduction to Morrison’s iconic lyrical style.
 The book offers the story of Percola Breedlove, a Black girl who longs for blue eyes.
 When her dream comes true, it turns out to be more nightmare than fantasy.
 In 1994, the book was banned in Alaska and Pennsylvania schools for graphic descriptions and offensive language.
+Toni Morrison’s literary and societal impact led to the USPS honoring her on one of the new 2023 stamps.

 3. The Call of the Wild by Jack London